 Sec.
 2. No additions to By-Law VII, Sec.
 2 of the Uniform Province By-Laws.

 Sec.
-3. All Committees, except the Elections, shall consist of at least three (3) members, be appointed by the Satrap from the Collegiate and Graduate Members of the Province, and serve at the pleasure of the Satrap.

-i.
-The Elections Committee shall consist of at least five members, appointed by the Satrap and approved by the Executive Committee, who shall be selected from among the Graduate Brothers of the Province.
-The committee shall consist of one Graduate Brother from a Graduate Chapter from each state within the Province, a Brother who is a Past Satrap, and the Immediate Past Satrap.
-If no Graduate Brother representation from a respective state can be found, the Satrap shall appoint other appropriate members at their discretion.
+3. All Committees, except the Elections Committee, shall consist of at least three (3) members, be appointed by the Satrap from the Collegiate and Graduate Members of the Province, and serve at the pleasure of the Satrap.
+The Elections Committee shall consist of at least five (5) members, appointed by the Satrap and approved by the Executive Committee, who shall be selected from the Graduate Members of the Province.
+The committee shall consist of one Graduate Member from a Graduate Chapter from each state within the Province, a Brother who is a Past Satrap, and the Immediate Past Satrap.
+If no Graduate Member representation from a respective state can be found, the Satrap shall appoint other appropriate members at their discretion.
+Elections committee members shall serve as ballot counters during assemblies.

 Sec.
 4. No additions to By-Law VII, Sec.
 4 of the Uniform Province By-Laws.

 Sec.
 5. Meetings necessary for these committees to perform their duties may be done via electronic communication media.
-The Election Committee shall function according to the stipulations found in Bylaws XIII, Ordinance 6, section 3, sub-section (iv) and representatives shall serve as the ballot counters during assembly meetings

 ORDINANCE 8

 DELEGATE AND ALTERNATE DELEGATE TO THE GRAND COUNCIL

 Sec.
-1. Election of the Province Delegate and Alternate Delegate to the Grand Council Convention shall occur at the Winter Assembly prior to GCC and serve a 2 year term, in accordance with the provisions of Ordinance 6.
+1. Election of the Province Delegate and Alternate Delegate to the Grand Council Convention shall occur at the Winter Assembly prior to GCC and serve a two (2) year term.

 Sec.
 2. No additions to By-Law VIII, Sec.
 2 of the Uniform Province By-Laws.

 Sec.
 3. The Province Treasury shall reimburse the Province Delegate and Alternate Delegate at a minimum 50% of the early registration fee for the Grand Council Convention provided they are present for all general sessions of the Grand Council Convention.
-Final reimbursement will be paid within 30 days of the end of the Grand Council Convention at the discretion of the Executive Committee
+Final reimbursement will be paid within thirty (30) days of the Grand Council Convention.

 ORDINANCE 9